mitchwadair/sidescroller-framework/doc/API/CS API Extensions/GameObject.md

-# CraftStudio Extensions
+# GameObject
 SFramework extends upon some of the capability built into CraftStudio.
+The GameObject has gained a few new functions.

 # Contents
 - [GameObject](#gameobject)